 The Difference Between A Funeral or Memorial Service

 You will need to make a decision early on what type of service you will want to have.
 There are some differences you will want to take note of.
 You may also want to take a look at First Steps in Funeral Planning or How to Plan A Funeral Service.
 In either types of services, make sure you plan to create programs that help guide and serve as a keepsake for family and attendees.
+Sometimes, circumstances dictate which service you have.
+For example, if the body is not found or is in an unrecognizable state, you may opt to have a memorial service instead of a funeral with an open casket.
+You can still do a funeral with a closed casket if the body is present.

 A memorial service is less rigid than the traditional funeral service but is still very meaningful to family and friends.
 These services can be performed just about anywhere such at a lake, on a boat, in the mountains, in a community center, or of course, in the traditional church setting.